Fighting for clients throughout the Dallas-Fort Worth metro area

 Can you fight denaturalization?

-Yes, denaturalization can be fought in federal court by challenging the government’s evidence, legal theory and claims of intent or eligibility.
+Yes, you can fight denaturalization in federal court by challenging the government’s evidence, legal theory and claims of intent or eligibility.
+However, civil denaturalization does not go before an immigration judge.
+The government files suit in U.S. District Court, such as the Northern District of Texas, Dallas Division.

 What is the burden of proof for denaturalization?